 Culture changes (i.e., behavioral changes) cannot be generated by announcement or by strategy paper.
 Such changes must be exemplified and practiced.
 They consist of either a change in WHAT the organization does or HOW it does it!
 Employees must experience and learn that new behavior and the omission of old behavior is not sanctioned, but leads to positive reactions and effects.

-Only a small percentage of employees are willing to try new things on their own.
-If positive effects (incentives) fall away as a result of changed behavior, or if negative feedback even comes, this group of people will also not maintain the new behavior for long.
+Typically, only a small percentage of employees are willing to try new things on their own.
+If positive effects (incentives) fall away as a result of changed behavior, or if negative feedback even comes, even this group of people will also not maintain the new behavior for long.
 It is therefore important that the organization, i.e. managers create a positive feedback loop as early as possible.

 On the other hand, old behavior should not be sanctioned immediately and harshly.
 An appropriate transition period should be planned and allowed.